docker-mailserver/docker-mailserver/docs/content/config/user-management/accounts.md

       -ti tvial/docker-mailserver:latest \
       /bin/sh -c 'echo "$MAIL_USER|$(doveadm pw -s SHA512-CRYPT -u $MAIL_USER -p $MAIL_PASS)"' >> config/postfix-accounts.cf

-You will be asked for a password.
-Just copy all the output string in the file `config/postfix-accounts.cf`.
+You will then be asked for a password, and be given back the data for a new account entry, as text.

+To actually _add_ this new account, just copy all the output text in `config/postfix-accounts.cf` file of your running container.

-The `doveadm pw` command lets you choose between several encryption schemes for the password.
+Please note the `doveadm pw` command lets you choose between several encryption schemes for the password.
 Use doveadm pw -l to get a list of the currently supported encryption schemes.

-> Note: changes made with this script require a restart of the container.
+> Note: changes to the accounts list require a restart of the container, using `supervisord`.
 See [#552](../issues/552)

 ***
 ## Mailbox quota